Scheana Marie And Lala Kent Join Forces Amid ‘Vanderpump Rules’ Feud

 “The new favorite is Brittany Cartwright,” the insider added.
 “Everyone loves her and she’s the neutral one of the group.”

-During the iHeart Radio Music Awards weeks ago, Scheana Marie shocked fans when she turned up solo to the event as her co-stars, Stassi Schroeder, Kristen Doute, Katie Maloney and Brittany Cartwright, attended the event as a group.
-Scheana Marie wasn’t even seen with the women inside the event and on Twitter after the show, she confirmed that she was unaware that they were going.
+During the iHeart Radio Music Awards weeks ago, Scheana Marie shocked fans when she turned up solo to the event as co-stars Stassi Schroeder, Kristen Doute, Katie Maloney, and Brittany Cartwright attended the event as a group.
+Scheana Marie wasn’t even seen with the women inside the event, and on Twitter after the show, she confirmed that she was unaware that they were going.

 A short time prior, Scheana Marie attended an OK!
 Magazine event in Los Angeles with Lala Kent at her side and her other co-stars nowhere to be seen.

 Although Scheana Marie and Lala Kent seem to be having a good time together, the alliance may not be the smartest decision for Scheana Marie.
-After all, the more she is seen with Kent, the more likely she is to be kept on the outs with her co-stars, and when it comes to Kent having her back, that simply won’t happen as she quit the series months ago.
+After all, the more she is seen with Kent, the more likely she is to be kept on the outs with her co-stars.
+And when it comes to Kent having her back, that simply won’t happen as she quit the series months ago.

 Lala Kent addressed her renewed friendship with Scheana Marie during Monday’s Watch What Happens Live after Stassi Schroeder told Andy Cohen that she didn’t understand their relationship.